 Following an early career in industry as a Sr. research scientist working in the fields of ultrafast lasers, optical communications, and materials processing, I joined the Center for Ultrafast Optical Sciences (CUOS) to explore light transmission through highly scattering media through light manipulation or wavefront shaping.
 This newly emerging field of optical wavefront shaping involves the ability to manipulate light fields both spatially and temporally.
 It has largely been enabled by the availability of spatial light modulators (SLM).
 SLMs are used to create arbitrarily complex light fields that are now powerful elements of the optics toolbox.
 An SLM also provides means to manipulate the fundamental constituents of classical light or single photons, which obey the laws of quantum physics.

 In my research, i will be using these new tools to explore novel ways to address topics where conventional optical techniques are hard to apply, such as the control of light propagation in biological tissues, complex photonic structures, plasmonic systems, and multimode fibers.

 My research (https://ngomresearch.com/) will also directly address the core problem of entanglement degradation by developing methods to create and manipulate entangled light fields carrying orbital angular momentum (OAM) and related structured light fields.
 The light fields are manipulated using wavefront shaping techniques in waveguide e.g. multimode fibers in order to overcome environment induced destruction of coherence.

 Quantum Optics: Experimental and Theoretical understanding of light matter interaction, Wavefront Shaping: To modulate coherent transport of light through scattering media, Quantum Entanglement: Entangled photons with orbital angular momentum

 The following is a selection of recent publications in Scopus.
-Moussa Ngom has 29 indexed publications in the subjects of Physics and Astronomy, Engineering, and Materials Science.
+Moussa Ngom has 36 indexed publications in the subjects of Physics and Astronomy, Materials Science, Engineering.